mat-ruszczycky/practice-react-todo/README.md

 - https://www.youtube.com/@d.zhiganov

 # Requirements
-Formal descriptions of what needs to be built, commonly categorized as functional, non-functional, and constraints.
+Descriptions of what needs to be built, commonly categorized as functional, non-functional, and constraints.

 ## Functional
-The behaviors and features an application must have.
-They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.
+Behaviors and features an application must have.
+Specifies what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Required Behaviors &amp; Features:
-- User profile/authentication to access a personalized TODO list.
+- User(s) must access a profile or authentication to access a personalized TODO list.
-- Users can read a list of personal TODO items.
+- User(s) can read a list of personal TODO items.
-- Users can create TODO items to the list.
+- User(s) can create TODO items to the list.
-- Users can mark TODO items on the list as complete.
+- User(s) can mark TODO items on the list as complete.

 ### Optional Behaviors &amp; Features:
-- Edit TODO items (e.g., update title, description, or details).
+- User(s) can edit TODO items (e.g., update title, description, or details).
-- Assign priority levels to TODO items.
+- User(s) can assign priority levels to TODO items.
-- Set deadlines for TODO items.
+- User(s) can set deadlines for TODO items.
-- Delete TODO items from the list.
+- User(s) can delete TODO items from the list.
-- Filter TODO items by attributes like status, priority, due date, or alphabetical order.
+- User(s) can filter TODO items by status, priority, due date, or alphabetical order.

 ## Non-Functional
-Specify the quality attributes that enhance the application's usability, reliability, and performance but are not critical for basic operations.
+Specifies the quality attributes to enhance the application's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
 - The app must be responsive and functional across desktop and mobile devices.
-- User interactions should have minimal response times.
+- The app must be have minimal response times.
-- The back-end should be scalable to accommodate increasing numbers of users and tasks.
+- The app must be have a Back-End that is scalable to accommodate increasing users and tasks.
-- User data must be securely stored, following best practices for encryption and data privacy.
+- The app must be securely stored for user(s) data; following best practices for encryption and data privacy.

 ### Optional Attributes:
-- Accessibility compliance (e.g., WCAG standards).
+- The app should be accessibility compliant (e.g., WCAG standards).
-- High availability and fault tolerance to ensure uptime.

 ## Constraints
-Constraints define the limitations within which the system must operate.
+Constraints define the limitations which the system must operate within.

 - Tasks must persist between sessions using methods like `localStorage`, database, or cloud.
 - App doesn’t support offline mode, requires a stable internet connection.